 We partner with the venue coordinator to double-check logistics and communicate last-minute changes.
 The venue coordinator implements these changes on their end with venue staff.
 And most of the time, the venue coordinator is not present for the entirety of your wedding event.
 A banquet captain will probably be your main point of contact during the wedding.
 With a wedding coordinator or planner on your team, you get to relax on your wedding day and not be bothered by any last-minute questions!

 Absolutely!
 Kindred Weddings and Events has created many valuable relationships with all different types of vendors through Southern California.
-We send custom recommendations after the booking process has been completed.
+All clients who book us for wedding management will have access to our top picks (a list of over 85 vendors and growing) after the booking process has been completed.!
+We send 3-4 custom recommendations to our design clients based on needs, approximate budget, personality, and wedding style.

 Since these two services not only differ from one another but also from wedding to wedding, the investment will vary.
 There are many factors to think about: wedding location, length of planning timeline, custom sessions, guest count, design sessions + research, amount of vendors involved, all-inclusive venue vs. BYOV (bring-your-own-vendors), etc.